mw00847/batchsheetmaker/README.md

 # batchsheetmaker
-This is the basic version of an app that assists with formulation and manufacturing.
+This is the basic version of an app written in Python that assists with formulation and manufacturing.
 Not all of the functions work.

 Below a basic process of the batchsheetmaker program takes a formulation from formulation.csv and creates a batch sheet that can be used to make the material.
 A record of the